 Change is not always bad though.
 In an uncertain world, it’s often the only constant.
 By keeping a people-centred approach to the process, the delivery of change can be a positive experience and be beneficial for employees and stakeholders.

 If you’re a driven HR professional looking to leverage change and land a prized role of the future, it will be important to show dedication to your professional development and training.
 This will ensure you can expect to command some of the higher wages within the greater HR landscape.

 RMIT's Dr Alan Montague discusses the growing importance of further study for HR professionals.

 This thinking is backed up by the Deloitte research, which predicted that the impact of a postgraduate qualification on wages for HR professionals could be substantial.

 It found that the knowledge and skills derived from education represents an increase in human or intellectual capital, leading to more productive workers who are financially rewarded for their increased efficiency.

 The Deloitte report pointed out a recent survey conducted by the Australian Human Resources Institute which found that although almost 30 per cent of its members already hold a master’s degree, over half of these HR professionals believe that they will need to pursue further education to prepare for future changes in the workplace environment.

 The report also reveals that a combination of relevant industry experience and the completion of further postgraduate study can facilitate future career development and assist in accelerated progression in the human resources area across a diverse range of industries, such as health, construction, law, government and engineering.

+Do you have what it takes to secure your position in the future workforce?
 Learn more about the benefits of online study by reaching out to our team on 1300 701 171.